-Back in the old days, few people could access The Internet, even if they'd somehow heard of it and wanted to access it in the first place.
+Back in the '80s and early '90s, few people could access The Internet, even if they'd somehow heard of it and wanted to access it in the first place.
 One of the few groups that could was college students: universities were among the very first Internet adopters, and college-affiliated people, especially students, were one of the main demographic groups on the Internet through the first half of The '90s.

 The upshot was that every September, there would be a large influx of new users: college students accessing the Internet for the first time.
 These newbies were not privy to the manners and folkways of Internet discussion, let alone the technical side of it.
 Established netizens took it upon themselves to teach the n00bs the netiquette, and within a few months the Internet would go back to being a place for sensible and intelligent discussion.note